jeffreysorgen/golf-club-sensors/README.md

 **Summary: Enabling BLE**

 **Server/peripheral-side BLE programming is done for now.**
 We started with physically setting up the Arduino Nano33BLESense as if it were attached to the back of a golf club head.
 Then we implemented the code to be able to see the readings of the Accelerometer in the Serial Monitor screen.
 After experimenting with a couple of example sketches, we incorporated the BLE library into the code, downloaded the nRF Connect application to a smartphone, and were **able to see readings** coming in.

 The Nano33BLESense has now been programmed to communicate with a Client (central), so it's time to develop an Android application that it can control, basically with an on/off signal sent through Bluetooth Low Energy.
-(This idea was based on being less time consuming and being easier for app development.)
-**Enabling BLE communication with a smartphone will instead be shifted out to a step after Data Collection.**
+(Can't do this myself.
+Building an app will require a large investment. $$) **Enabling BLE communication with a smartphone will instead be shifted out to a step after Data Collection.** (Which means it's after physical stage one of development.)
-_Rather than focusing immediately on the smartphone application, we should collect data on the device which can then be sent via BLE._
+_Rather than focusing immediately on the smartphone application, we should collect data on the device which can then be sent via BLE.
+(Meaning, after stage one development.)_

 **Two Important Points:**